QuickImageComment/QuickImageComment/exiv2Cdecl/README.md

 * exiv2getFirstXmpTagDescription:
 Compare calls of method printProperties with definition of xmpNsInfo[] in properties.cpp.
-All entries in xmpNsInfo[] shall be considered in printProperties.
+All schema entries in xmpNsInfo[] shall be considered in printProperties.

 * Update version (#define VERSION ...)